Dancers: Linda Rabhan, Jeffry Pike, Ric Warren, Margaret Rampey Medas in Summerdance Photo by Jaye R. Phillips

 Dance Projects, Inc. has a long history of participation in community-oriented work.
 In the 1970s, Beth Soll began teaching and performing for children, both in and out of the public school system, first as a member of other Boston area groups, such as Dance Collective, and thereafter as solo Artist-in-Residence under the auspices of the Artists Foundation.
 Subsequently, the entire company began to join Soll in her expeditions into schools and communities in New England and beyond.
 In addition, the company has had professional performance and teaching relationships with Boston area universities, including Boston University, MIT, Harvard Summer Dance Center, and Northeastern.

-'...volatile, thrilling both kinesthetically and spiritually, and altogether magnificent."
+"...volatile, thrilling both kinesthetically and spiritually, and altogether magnificent."

-Christine Temon, The Boston Globe
+Christine Temin, The Boston Globe

 Beth Soll & Company is an activity of Dance Projects, Inc.